Sometimes, it’s the smallest ones that bring the most significant help to our health, don’t you agree?

 High in selenium: Selenium is an antioxidant that holds great value for cell metabolism.
 This antioxidant is commonly hard to find in food sources, but Chia is an excellent source!

-Rich in protein: Proteins help your body maintain tissue and create new cells, so it’s important to add them to your diet.
+Rich in protein: Proteins help your body maintain tissue and create new cells, so it’s essential to add them to your diet.
 One serving of Chia seeds contains around 10% of your daily protein requirement.
 This is quite impressive since most foods rich in protein are usually meat-based products — which should only be consumed from grass-fed sources!

 Promote heart health: By regularly consuming Chia seeds, you are less likely to develop atherosclerosis — a build-up of fats in your arteries.
 That’s due to these seeds’ ability to reverse oxidative stress!